rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Name of publisher: <CITE>bey Dodsley und Compagnie [that is, Jobst Hermann Flörke]</CITE>
 >Note on publication statement: <CITE>The imprint is false; in fact published in Danzig (now Gdansk) by Jobst Hermann Flörke according to Hayn/Gotendorf</CITE>
 >(*Comment*: A separate note is used to provide a full citation for the reference to the published description)

-<a name="5.22.33.2">5.22.33.2</a> *Optionally*, if the name as transcribed is known to be fictitious, transcribe it as it appears and supply in square brackets the actual name, if known.
-Give the basis for the correction or clarification in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.33.3](/DCRMR/ppdm/Note-on-publication-statement/#5.24.33.3)).

 ## 5.22.34 Two or more names of publishers